ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 # WebTransport Capsules

-WebTransport capsules mirror their QUIC frame counterparts as closely as possible to enable maximal reuse of any applicable QUIC infrastructure by implementors.
+WebTransport capsules are modeled after QUIC frames where applicable, to enable reuse of QUIC infrastructure by implementors.

 WebTransport capsules use the Capsule Protocol defined in
 {{Section 3.2 of HTTP-DATAGRAM}}.